-Robert Mapplethorpe grew up on the outskirts of New York in a Catholic environment, with no ties to the art world.
-In 1963 he enrolled at the Pratt Institute of Art, in Brooklyn, where he studied drawing, painting and sculpture, and began to delve into the work of artists such as Joseph Cornell and Marcel Duchamp.
+Robert Mapplethorpe is one of the most recognized and influential American photographers of the 20th century.
+He enrolled at the Pratt Institute of Art, in Brooklyn, where he studied drawing, painting and sculpture.
 In 1970 he acquired a Polaroid camera and started taking his first photographs, which he started incorporating to his collages.
-Progressively he abandoned collage to focus exclusively on photography, presenting in 1973 his first solo exhibition, Polaroids, at the Light Gallery, New York.
-During the following years Mapplethorpe intensely immersed himself in the hurricane of New York’s art scene, in a search to find his place, rapidly achieving an enormous social and cultural recognition.
+Progressively he abandoned collage to focus exclusively on photography.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.